 With a remote team, you can lose out on things such as team meetings, brainstorming sessions, workaway days and opportunities for workers to interact socially and build relationships.
 This makes it harder to forge a distinctive company culture.

 But if you want to create opportunities for remote staff to communicate and interact, you can still do this by creating different non work-related Slack channels in your Slack account.
 For instance, we have channels ranging from health and fitness, to food, to a book club, gaming, and even crytocurrency chats.

-“But you said this was a perk not 500 words ago!”
+“Wait, I thought employee retention was a perk of being remote?”
 We know, but hear us out.
 As with most things, there are two sides to this coin.
 High turnover and weaker attachment to a role can be a problem when hiring remote employees if you don’t keep them sufficiently engaged and valued.

 The best way to avoid this is to give your complete trust to your employees.
 This is vital with any position, remote or not, but in a distributed team setting, where it can be tempting to try to overcompensate for a perceived loss of control with micromanagement, don’t.
 Trust your team, let them take ownership of projects, praise them when they do well, and support them where they need improvement.

 4) Technology problems

 No matter how you slice it, remote work is 100% dependent on various technologies working smoothly.
 However, there will inevitably be times when things break down.
 If you’re working with a globally dispersed team, you may have staff in regions where internet isn’t as good or technology is more prone to hiccups.

 The best way around this is to build potential problems into your planning strategy so that you can mitigate any risks.
 If budgets allows, providing all employees with basic equipment like laptops, or offering to cover their wifi costs can be a good place to start.